The Informativeness of K -Means for Learning Mixture Models: Extension to Mixtures of Log-Concave Distributions

 \section{Extension to Mixtures of Log-Concave Distributions}

 In this section, we extend the results in Section \ref{sec: main_thm} to mixtures of {\em log-concave distributions}.
-This is motivated partly by \cite{arora2001} who mention the algorithm they design for analyzing the learning of GMMs may be extended to log-concave distributions (besides Gaussians).
-Also, \cite{kannan2005} generalize the work of \cite{vempala2002} from spherical GMMs to mixtures of log-concave distributions.
-Furthermore, \cite{brubaker2009robust} considers the robust learning of mixtures of log-concave distributions.
+This is motivated partly by Arora and Kannan \cite{arora2001} who mention the algorithm they design for analyzing the learning of GMMs may be extended to log-concave distributions (besides Gaussians).
+Also, Kannan {\em et al.} \cite{kannan2005} generalize the work of Vempala and Wang \cite{vempala2002} from spherical GMMs to mixtures of log-concave distributions.
+Furthermore, Brubaker \cite{brubaker2009robust} considers the robust learning of mixtures of log-concave distributions.
 We also consider the learning of mixtures of log-concave distributions although the structure of the theoretical analysis is mostly similar to that for spherical GMMs.
 We provide some necessary preliminary definitions and results for log-concave distributions and random variables in Section \ref{sec: des_main_thm_log1}.
 To prove our main results concerning such distributions, we need to employ a slightly different proof strategy vis-\`a-vis the one for spherical GMMs.
 We discuss these differences in Section~\ref{sec: proof_main_diff_log}.
 After presenting some preliminary lemmas, we present our main theorems for mixtures of log-concave distributions in Section~\ref{sec: des_main_thm_log}.